 PART II – PROJECT CONTRIBUTIONS

+Multe din elementele din paginile anterioare ar trebui mutate in aceasta sectiunea.
+Incearca sa faci separatia.

 4 Project Motivation

-4.1 Addressing the Complexity of Navigation throughout LEZs
+4.1 Addressing the Complexity of Navigation throughout environmental zones

 Low Emission Zones are not only beneficial, but essential to the well-being of our society and future generations.
 Efforts must be paid in order to reduce pollution, as the effects of global warming cannot be neglected nor denied.
 As time passes, more and more European countries adopt legal frameworks to regulate the access of the highly polluting vehicles.
 In the past few years, hundreds of cities have adopted different variations of Low Emission Zones.